 What is ALM?

 ALM is a set of disciplines that together govern the process of turning business ideas into software.
-Issue and
+Issue and defect management, build management, modeling and simulation, requirements management and deployment management are all disciplines within ALM.

 Figure 1: ALM is a set of related disciplines used to turn business ideas into software.